 “It’s okay, ma’am, you seem to have some kind of power outage, so I’ll just leave this here with all the information for the agent and publisher…”

 I reached for the door handle, but the damn thing was firmly locked.

 That’s when the old lady’s voice cut through the air, warbling like a spooky theremin.
-“You’ll be free to leave as soon as we’ve concluded our business.
+“You can leave as soon as we’ve concluded our business.
 Now follow.”

 She let out a shriek so terrifying and hideous that I immediately shut it off.

-“You will never do that again.”
+“Never do that again!”
 Her voice oozed with anger and indignation.

 With no recourse, I followed her down a corridor thick with spiderwebs.
 I felt them sticking to the skin on my arms, hands and face, spitting them out of my mouth in disgust, and she seemed to pass through ahead of me without breaking any of them.